Variables and Constants in Swift Explained

 The syntax for declaring and initializing, as shown in the previous example, is as follows:

-varis the keyword that indicates a new variable declaration
+varis the keyword to start a new variable declaration

 ageis the name of the variable